italiangrid/storm/documentation/sysadmin-guide/1.11.1/index.md

 	yum install storm-native-libs-gpfs

-If you are also upgrading the StoRM GridHTTPs server component, after the installation you can remove tomcat because it’s no more used by EMI3 GridHTTPs.
+If you are also upgrading the StoRM GridHTTPs server component, after the installation you can remove tomcat because it's no more used by EMI3 GridHTTPs.
 Of course, you can do this if you are not using tomcat for other purposes:

 	yum remove tomcat5